 To make sure you and your fellow students get the most out of your course, we ask you to participate in all timetabled lectures, seminars and other activities that are part of your learning.
+Please visit www.ucp.ac.uk/policies to view the Higher Education Student Attendance Procedure.

 - Monitor your attendance (either online or face-to-face) at timetabled classes and contact you if you do not attend - Start classes within two minutes of the scheduled time and teach for the full time of the class.
-It should be noted that due to COVID-19 we have had to introduce staggered start times which may impact the duration of some sessions. - Reserve the right to refuse entry to students who are more than fifteen minutes late for class - Address persistent lateness with you
+It should be noted that due to COVID-19 we have previously had to introduce staggered start times which impacted on the duration of some sessions.
+You will be notified in advance if we have to make similar changes in the future - Reserve the right to refuse entry to students who are more than fifteen minutes late for class - Address persistent lateness with you